 Who is a good fit for the lab?

-There are a lot of ways that you could be the perfect fit for the lab, so don't hesitate to start a conversation if you're interested in what we do.
+Beyond that, there are a lot of ways that you could be the perfect fit for the lab, so don't hesitate to start a conversation if you're interested in what we do.
 Ultimately, our ideal candidates are people who are different from each other, rather than people who all have the same background.
 If working in a diverse and inclusive laboratory community sounds pretty good to you, come help us build one.

 How can I be successful in the lab?Pretty much, (1) be kind and be friendly, (2) ask for help, (3) find a problem that keeps you up at night, (4) go to sleep anyway.